dylanarmstrong/photos/README.md

 ### TODO

-* Add detail page:
+- Add detail page:
-    * Have SVG icons for camera and such
+  - Have SVG icons for camera and such
-    * Have a map via leaflet show the GPS
+  - Have a map via leaflet show the GPS
-    * Design will be 80/20 with details on right of page
+  - Design will be 80/20 with details on right of page
-    * Reprocess all photos for new size I want here
+  - Reprocess all photos for new size I want here
+- Fix mobile:
+  - Responsive queries in tailwind

 ### License